 You will also need to have travel insurance in order to be allowed to enter into Cuba.
-If you arrive and you don’t have proof of travel insurance, you will receive the only travel insurance policy on offer - for US $5 per day!
+If you arrive and you don’t have proof of travel insurance, you can purchase from the local provider, Asistur, at the airport, but it may not be adequate for your needs.
+Some airlines will include the cost of Asistur travel insurance for Cuba in the price of the ticket.

 Make sure to get insurance coverage before you leave for Cuba.

-Having your own wheels to explore a destination is something we always advocate.
-Being able to pull over where you want to, take that random dirt road if you feel like it, and get off the beaten path – it’s what travel is all about.
+Having your own wheels to explore a destination is something we generally encourage.
+Being able to pull over where you want to, take that random road if you feel like it, and get off the beaten path – it’s what travel is all about.

 Unfortunately, in Cuba it costs quite a bit to rent a car – around US $80 per day, and because rentals are government-run, they are the same price all around the country.
 And bear in mind, if you're involved in an accident, you may be prevented from leaving the country until all legal proceedings and claims associated with the accident are settled.